-The Venus flytrap or Dionaea Muscipula is a meat eating plant that inhabits the subtropical swampland the United States East coast.
-It grasps its victims, mainly insects and arachnid, with a trapping arrangement fashioned by the terminal section of each leaf of the plant, triggered by minute hairs that exist on their internal surfaces.
+The Venus flytrap or Dionaea Muscipula is a meat-eating plant that inhabits the subtropical swampland of the United States East Coast.
+It grasps its victims, mainly insects, and arachnids, with a trapping arrangement fashioned by the terminal section of each leaf of the plant, triggered by minute hairs that exist on their internal surfaces.

 With a tiny structure, the Venus flytrap has a rosette formed by 4- 7 leaves, arising from a small bulb-like stem that is subterranean.
 This is the best way to portray the plant.
 Each stem attains an utmost size, varying from 3 to 10 cm, depending on the season.
 You can find longer leaves having strong traps typically formed after flowering.
 A flytrap having over seven leaves, form colonies, created by rosettes (circular collection of leaves, wherein all the leaves have the same height) that have their divisions under the ground.
 Two sections, one flat and the other heart-shaped form the leaf blades.

 Carnivorous plants usually survive on specific prey.
 They base their selection of victims on the available prey and the nature of trap employed by the organism.
 The Venus flytrap restricts its victims to spiders, beetles, and other swarming arthropods.
 Actually, the Dionaea diet comprises of 30% spiders, 33% ants, 10% beetles, and 10% grasshoppers, with less than 5% flying insects.

 Mechanism of Trapping

 The Venus flytrap is one of a very small group of plants capable of rapid movement.
 The trap employed by flytrap Venus is similar to the traps employed by the Telegraph plant, Mimosa, bladderworts and sundews.
 With the help of its trapping mechanism, the Venus flytrap catches its prey.